decalage2/ViperMonkey/README.md

 Note that one of the intermediate IOCs reported by ViperMonkey is injected shell code bytes.
-If the sample under analysis performs process injection directly in VB, ViperMonkey will report the injected byte values as an intermediate IOC with the `--ioc` flag.
+If the sample under analysis performs process injection directly in VB, ViperMonkey will report the injected byte values as an intermediate IOC with the `--iocs` flag.
 These byte values can then be written into a raw shell code file which can be further analyzed with a shell code emulator.